6 Pointers and Optionals

 ^~~~

-You don’t get this type of security in C. In C, you don’t get warnings or errors about null values being produced in your program.
+You don’t get this type of safety in C. In C, you don’t get warnings or errors about null values being produced in your program.
 If for some reason, your code produces a null value in C, most of the times, you end up getting a segmentation fault error as result, which can mean many things.
-That is why programmers have to constantly check for null values in C. Because they do not have much visibility of null values.
+That is why programmers have to constantly check for null values in C.

 Pointers in Zig are also, by default, non-nullable.
 This is another amazing feature in Zig.
-So, any pointer you create in your code, you can safely assume that this pointer is pointing to a non-null value.
+So, you can safely assume that any pointer that you create in your Zig code is pointing to a non-null value.
 Therefore, you don’t have this heavy work of checking if the pointers you create in Zig are pointing to a null value.

 6.4.1 What are optionals?